 - consulting with neighbours on the process and oversight of specific activities, such as predictive noise assessments, post construction noise testing, environment, aviation, transport management plan, shadow flicker and visual amenity assessments

 - advising and consulting on subsequent proposed changes to the project’s design, layout and equipment selection

 - ensuring background and operating noise testing (for wind farms) is properly undertaken and results are provided in a timely fashion and appropriate format to neighbours

 - providing factual information to address questions and concerns raised by neighbours, and

-- facilitating site visits for neighbours to other operating wind farms to allow the neighbour to experience a wind farm first-hand.
-Alternately, wind farm simulators are available to enable neighbours and other stakeholders the opportunity to experience noise outputs of a wind farm in a wide range of scenarios.
+- alternately, devices such as wind farm noise simulators are available to enable neighbours and other stakeholders the opportunity to experience noise outputs of a wind farm in a wide range of scenarios.

-In addition to more effective consultation with neighbours throughout the life-cycle of a wind farm’s development, some developers have introduced the concept of ‘neighbour agreements’ to provide a commercial arrangement between the wind farm and neighbour that recognises the possible impacts of the wind farm on the neighbour and to gain the neighbour’s support.
+In addition to more effective consultation with neighbours throughout the life-cycle of a project’s development, some developers have introduced the concept of ‘neighbour agreements’.
+These agreements can provide a commercial arrangement between the project and neighbour that recognises the possible impacts of the project on the neighbour and to gain the neighbour’s support.

 The content of a neighbour agreement is typically confidential to the parties, but may include one or more of the following: